Anal bleeding in cats

 Surgical removal of the polyps.
 In some cases, polyps will return at a later date, which will require additional surgery.

 Hookworms are small, thin nematodes that are approximately 10 to 20 mm in length and are a common intestinal parasitic worm of dogs but can also infect cats.
 They live in the duodenum, the first part of the small intestine, where they attach themselves to the mucous membrane using teeth-like hooks to feed on the blood.
 Worms change their point of attachment every 4-6 hours, which causes the area to bleed.
-Blood loss due to the can lead to anemia, intestinal bleeding, intestinal inflammation, diarrhea and even death.
+Blood loss due to the can lead to anemia, intestinal bleeding, intestinal inflammation, diarrhea and even death, particularly in young animals.

 Bloody stools which are often running, pale gums (due to anemia), and stunted growth in kittens.